focus-trap demo

 true

-(the default behavior) but you click on a focusable node outside the trap (like the checkbox), the click will go through, the checkbox will be toggled, and focus will remain on the checkbox. - If
+(the default behavior), even if you click on a focusable node outside the trap (like the checkbox), while the click will go through to toggle the checkbox, it will not be focused once the trap is fully deactivated.
+Focus will return to the "activate trap" button. - If

 false

-, then it doesn't matter what you click on (focusable or not), focus will go away from the trap to where you clicked, or to nowhere if you clicked on something not focusable (like the page/document).
+, then it doesn't matter what you click on (focusable or not), focus will go away from the trap to where you clicked, or to nowhere if you clicked on something not focusable (like the page/document or a heading).
+So if you click on the checkbox, it will remain focused once the trap is fully deactivated.

 setReturnFocus option